 Introduction

 Putting your Windows 10 computer in hibernation saves the current state of your computer and any open files so that when you power your machine back on everything you had open will load just as you left it.
 By default most Windows 10 computers don’t show the hibernate option in the list of power options for turning your computer off.
 Thankfully, if you miss the option, you can easily add it back.
-Examples of all instructions in the steps can be seen in both the YouTube video above and the image collection located beneath the steps.
+In this article I’ll show you how to enable hibernation in Windows 10.
+Examples of all instructions in the steps can be seen in the YouTube video below.

 Steps to Enable Hibernation on Windows 10